Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Karsten Jensen

-* The British casualties can be found by entering their names in the relevant search field on The Commonwealth War Graves Comm. website (external link) - here is A. Riley and here is E. W. Wilkinson - date of death is given as March 7-1943 for both.
+* The British casualties can be found by entering their names in the relevant search field on The Commonwealth War Graves Comm. website (external link) - here is A. Riley and here is E. F. Wilkinson - date of death is given as March 7-1943 for both.
+They are commemorated on Panel 58 at Tower Hill Memorial.

 Related external links:

-- 20 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway.
+Stavern Memorial commemorations - 20 Norwegians are commemorated at this Memorial for Seamen in Stavern, Norway (some names are spelt a little differently).
 When adding the 2 British seamen named above the total comes to 22 instead of the 21 reported elsewhere.
-One explanation might be that one of the seamen commemorated at this memorial might have died at another time.
-In fact, there are 2 names here that are not on my list above, namely Arne Sigvald Johansen and Erling Johan Lammenes - the latter is listed as radio operator, and he is, in fact, idententical to Erling Sivertsen in my crew list).
+One explanation might be that one of the seamen commemorated at this memorial, Arne Sigvald Johansen, may have died in an earlier incident.
+Erling Johan Lammenes is idententical to Erling Sivertsen in my crew list.

 U-221 | Hans-Hartwig Trojer